 When she walked in the next morning, her heart sank.
 She didn't see help.
 She saw a silent correction.
 The straightened borders read like one sentence: "Your best wasn't good enough."
 Within days, she resigned.

 Neither woman was a villain.
 Both were high-capacity professionals who wanted the best for the children.
-But because the director made a physical adjustment without a verbal connection, a bridge of trust was burned before the first day of school.
+But because the director made a physical adjustment without a verbal connection, a bridge of trust never had a chance to form before the first day of school.

 Why "Help" Sometimes Lands as "Control"